esugis/AgedBrainSYSBIO/README.md

 *Bringing together heterogeneous datasets related to Alzheimer's disease, Sügis et. al., 2018* For detailed description of the methods please see the publication.

 **NB!
-This file contains information about the structure of the files and some useful notes.**
+This file contains information about the structure of the files and some useful notes on how to repeat the analysis.**

 ## CLONING REPOSITORY
 To clone repository to your local machine use the following command: